 I love Chinese food, but in Los Angeles, choices for Chinese food that deliver are limited and I haven’t found my go to Chinese food joint yet.
 In the meantime this recipe is a great alternative to takeout and you can feel accomplished by making it yourself.
 I mean this dish is more Chinese-American, but still amazing.
-Sometimes you just want to sit on the couch and eat food out of a paper container.
-For some reason fried rice just tastes better that way.
+I like this dish served with roasted broccoli - there’s a reason beef and broccoli is a mainstay on so many takeout menus.

 1 tablespoon sesame oil